-Reinventing workers for the post-COVID economy
+Reinventing workers for the post-coronavirus economy

 Rob Siminoski has been in the theater, in one way or another, since he graduated from college.
 But after 10 years at the Universal Studios theme park in California, he is only No. 13 on the stage-managing roster.
 Even if the park, closed since March, reopens some attractions — the WaterWorld stunt show, say, or the Nighttime Lights at Hogwarts Castle — he is unlikely to be among the first to get the call.

 His luck is that his union, the International Brotherhood of Electrical Workers, offers an apprenticeship program for on-set movie electricians.
-It takes five years, and Siminoski, 33, is going to have to brush up his high school algebra to get in.
+It takes five years, and Siminoski, 33, is going to have to brush up on his high-school algebra to get in.
 Still, it offers a good balance of risk and reward.

 “Everyone needs electricity,” he said.
 “You pull down six figures.”

-The nation’s economic recovery from the COVID-19 pandemic will hinge to some extent on how quickly show managers can become electricians, whether taxi drivers can become plumbers, and how many cooks can manage software for a bank.
+The nation’s economic recovery from the coronavirus pandemic will hinge to some extent on how quickly show managers can become electricians, whether taxi drivers can become plumbers, and how many cooks can manage software for a bank.

 The U.S. labor market has recovered 12 million of the 22 million jobs lost from February to April.
 But many positions may not return any time soon, even when a vaccine is deployed.